 The NJSO has a master labor agreement with the Musicians Guild of Essex County, Local #16, American Federation of Musicians and the Organization's Orchestra Committee.
-This agreement, effective from September 1, 2015 through August 31, 2017, guarantees the aggregate minimum for 66 contract musicians for the year ended June 30, 2016, at approximately \$2.5 million.
-The musicians contract was negotiated and ratified by the Trustees and Orchestra in December 2015.
-Final documents will be signed by September 30, 2016.
+This agreement, effective from September 1, 2015 through August 31, 2017, guarantees the aggregate minimum for 66 contract musicians for the year ended June 30, 2017, at approximately \$2.5 million.
+The musician's contract was negotiated and ratified by the Board of Trustees and Orchestra in February 2017.
+As of the date of the financial statements, the new contract has not been finalized.